Ironclad Industries - Corporate Headquarters

 Forward Operating Bases Wastes

-Armed camps near major resource deposits or construction sites across the Wastes.
+Armed camps near major resource deposits or construction sites across the Wastes and contested territories.
 Some "temporary" for decades.
+Each one a small fortress with its own Enforcer garrison.

 Connections